-The goal of this blog is to help you learn about healthcare best practices for fixed asset management and suggest tips for implementing them in your hospital.
-These best practices will help you to seek out potential savings in your fixed asset base and show you how to save time in the process.
+The goal of this blog is to help you learn about healthcare leading practices for fixed asset management and suggest tips for implementing them in your hospital.
+These leading practices will help you to seek out potential savings in your fixed asset base and show you how to save time in the process.
 Key topics covered include:

 - Healthcare Fixed Asset Management Issues